 The Great Spiritual Lessons Every Child Should Learn

 All humans have a spiritual dimension.
 You don’t have to believe in a supreme being to teach your child the great spiritual lessons.
-Whatever your beliefs, you probably want your children to know that life is sacred, that nature deserves a certain reverence, that their presence in the world contributes to joy and goodness, that things have a way of working out (not always as we expect), that the greatest joy usually comes from sharing with others, and that while we don't always get what we want, we can always choose to make the most of what we get.
+Whatever your beliefs, you probably want your child to know that life is sacred, that their choices matter, that nature deserves a certain reverence, that their presence in the world contributes to joy and goodness, that things have a way of working out (not always as we expect), that the greatest joy usually comes from connecting and sharing with others, that being uncomfortable can push us to grow, and that while we don't always get what we want, we can always choose to make the most of what we get.

 Some ideas for nondenominational (and even God-optional, if that's your preference) spirituality: